nemster/fund_manager/README.md

 `<ADMIN_BADGE>` is the resource address of the badge held by the admin account.
 `<MY_ADMIN_BADGE_ID>` is the numeric identifier of the admin badge owned by the account that is executing this transaction.
 `<FUND_MANAGER_COMPONENT_ADDRESS>` the address of the fund manager component.
 `<PROTOCOL_NAME>` is a conventional name that will be used to identify this protocol.
-Is a protocol with such a name already exists the new one will replace the existing one and take all of the liquidity from it (so `<TOKEN_ADDRESS>` must be the same).
+Is a protocol with such a name already exists the new one will replace the existing one and take all of the liquidity from it (so the protocol token must be the same).
 `<COIN_ADDRESS>` the resource address of the coin that will be deposited in this protocol.
-`<TOKEN_ADDRESS>` the resource address of the receipt that the protocol returns when a deposit operation happens.
-It can be both a fungible (WEFT) or a non fungible (Root Finance).
 `<OTHER_COIN_ADDRESS>` if the protocol allows depositing more two coins togheter (as an example a dex pool), this is the resource address of the second coin to be deposited.
 Otherwise the line must be `None`.
 `<DESIRED_PERCENTAGE>` the percentage value share of the fund that must be deposited in this protocol.
 `<COMPONENT_ADDRESS>` the address of the wrapper component implementing the `DefiProtocol` interface for this protocol.